-The INTERNATIONAL WRITING PROGRAM (IWP) does not have grants for its residents.
-We may refer qualified candidates to contacts at U.S. Embassy or Consular offices abroad, or to one of the cultural agencies with whom we hold exchange agreements (including U.S.-based foundations and the arts councils of other countries).
+The INTERNATIONAL WRITING PROGRAM (IWP) does not offer funding for its residents.
+We may refer eligible candidates to contacts at U.S. Embassy or Consular offices abroad, or to one of the cultural agencies with whom we hold exchange agreements (including U.S.-based foundations and the arts councils of other countries).
+Please visit Fall Residency Questions for further information.

 Who is a qualified writer?

-- The candidate should be primarily a writer of fiction, poetry, creative nonfiction, drama, or screenplays.
+- The candidate should be primarily a writer of fiction, poetry, creative nonfiction, drama, screenplays, or graphic novels.
 Literary translators, journalists, and biographers have also participated, but those candidates must also display a comparable track record in one of the creative genres (listed earlier).

 - The candidate should have at least one published book or volume, or a sizable number of works in significant publications (anthologies, journals, literary magazines) over the last two years.